xrpronin17/xrpl-dev-portal/content/concepts/payment-system-basics/transaction-basics/transaction-basics.md

 1. Create an [unsigned transaction in JSON format](#example-unsigned-transaction).
 2. Use one or more signatures to [authorize the transaction](#authorizing-transactions).
-3. Submit a transaction to an XRP Ledger server (usually a [`rippled` instance](xrpl-servers.html)).
+3. Submit a transaction to an XRP Ledger server (usually a [<span class="code-snippet">rippled</span> instance](xrpl-servers.html)).
 If the transaction is properly formed, the server provisionally applies the transaction to its current version of the ledger and relays the transaction to other members of the peer-to-peer network.
 4. The [consensus process](consensus.html) determines which provisional transactions get included in the next validated ledger.
 5. The servers apply those transactions to the previous ledger in a canonical order and share their results.
 6. If enough [trusted validators](rippled-server-modes.html#validators) created the exact same ledger, that ledger is declared _validated_ and the [results of the transactions](transaction-results.html) in that ledger are immutable.